 I’ve pondered what it means to be a woman of color for about ten years; wondered how to embody and live with the answers I eventually found for five; and have challenged myself to be a public ally for two years, maybe three.
 I am now 40.

 Looking back at all the years I stayed locked in a bright white box with someone else’s name on it, I feel and have felt incredibly foolish.
 So naive.
-Passed out like a brown Sleeping Beauty.
-Deserving of an international medal for grand self-denial at every level of human development… from the U.N. or whoever, not really sure what else they do.
+And deserving of an international medal for grand self-denial at every level of human development… from the U.N. or whoever, not really sure what else they do.
 Guess I’ll ask someone at the awards ceremony.

 Growing up, there were no discussions that I recall with my white parents about race.
 I had no teachers of color who took me under their protective brown wings to show me the way, if there even was one.
 There’s no “awakening” montage of me at college, reading Toni Morrison in the quad, leading meaningful late-night discussions about identity and race.
 I had no boyfriends of color, no girlfriends of color, or any color at all.
 The overall message I received was: It didn’t matter what was on the outside – it was really your insides that counted.